Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 David Healey Link

 Michael Heeren has taught a variety of mathematics courses, including business math, statistics, and business statistics and quantitative analysis.
-He joined Purdue Global (formerly Kaplan University) as a part-time instructor in 2003, was promoted to department chair in 2007, and became course lead and a full-time faculty member in 2018.
+He joined Purdue Global as a part-time instructor in 2003, was promoted to department chair in 2007, and became course lead and a full-time faculty member in 2018.
 Prior to joining Purdue Global, Heeren taught at the junior high and high school level, including Yuma High School from 1996 to 1999.
 In 2003, he began teaching at Hamilton College.

 Education: MA, University of Northern Iowa